dimiboeckaerts/PhageRBPdetection/README.md

 4. <ins>RBPdetect_standalone.py</ins>: a standalone full version of the prediction pipeline (including both our approaches) that can be run from the command line.
 5. <ins>RBPdetect_utils</ins>: Python script containing all the needed functions for the analyses.
 6. <ins>RBPdetect_domains</ins>: deprecated code of initial analyses, available for reference purposes only.
-7. <ins>data</ins>: folder containing the trained XGBoost model, the collection of RBP-related HMMs and an examples FASTA file.
+7. <ins>data</ins>: folder containing the trained XGBoost model, the collection of RBP-related HMMs and a examples FASTA file of three sequences that are RBPs (should be predicted as 1).

 To get started making predictions for your own sequences of choice, simply clone/copy/download this repository and open the *RBPdetect_make_predictions* notebook and follow the instructions.
 If you are new to Jupyter notebooks, one of the easiest ways to get started is by installing [Anaconda](https://www.anaconda.com/products/individual).
 Alternatively, you can also make predictions with the *RBPdetect_standalone.py* script from the command line (see the file itself for instructions and needed libraries).
 However, as computing embeddings is computationally demanding, we do not recommend running the pipeline on a personal computer without sufficient GPU capabilities.